ubarsc/rios/doc/source/concurrency.rst

 job.
 However, this is notionally less secure, since the command line is, in principle, publicly visible, so this is not recommended.

-The PBS jobs will honour two environment variables, which can be used to modify their behaviour.
-These are
+This compute worker kind can optionally be controlled further with the ``computeWorkerExtraParams`` argument to the ConcurrencyStyle constructor.
+If given, this should be a dictionary, with one or more of the following entries

 .. list-table::
-   :widths: 20, 60
+   :widths: 15, 65
    :header-rows: 1

-   * - Environment Variable
+   * - Key
-     - Description
+     - Value
-   * - RIOS_PBSJOBMGR_QSUBOPTIONS
+   * - ``"qsubOptions"``
      - A single string of space-separated options to the qsub command.
-This will be embedded in the top of each job shell script with the ``#PBS`` prefix.
+This will be embedded in the top of each job shell script with the ``#PBS `` prefix.
-   * - RIOS_PBSJOBMGR_INITCMDS
+   * - ``"initCmds"``
      - Any initial commands which should be executed at the start of the job shell script.
-The value is a single string which is inserted into the script.
+The value is a single string (possibly with embedded newline characters) which is inserted into the script, after the ``#PBS`` lines.
+   * - ``"cmdPrefix"``
+     - A single string which will be prepended to the start of the ``rios_computeworker`` command in the job shell script.
+This allows the workers to be run in some special way, such as inside a container.
+The string should include any required spaces or quote characters separating it from the command.
+   * - ``"cmdSuffix"``
+     - As for cmdPrefix, but appended to the end of the command.

 **CW_SLURM**

 This behaves exactly like the CW_PBS compute workers, but using the SLURM batch queue system instead.
 See the PBS description.

-It also honours two environment variables, very similarly to CW_PBS.
-Their names are ``RIOS_SLURMJOBMGR_SBATCHOPTIONS`` and ``RIOS_SLURMJOBMGR_INITCMDS``.
+It also accepts the optional computeWorkerExtraParams argument to ConcurrencyStyle, very similarly to CW_PBS.
+The key values are as for PBS, except for ``"sbatchOptions"`` instead of ``"qsubOptions"``.
-See the corresponding PBS environment variables (above) for the corresponding descriptions.
+See the corresponding PBS entries (above) for the corresponding descriptions.

 **CW_SUBPROC**